 10.1 The association has in place a service to manage and maintain the area surrounding its homes.

-10.2 A process is underway to procure a landscape contract to provide services as well as local jobs.
-An enhanced service is proposed to include close cleaning and bulk uplift services.
+10.2 an Estate management service to maintain open spaces, gardens and an occasional bulk uplift service is in place and provided by a local contractor.

-10.3 In our 2020 Tenants Satisfaction Survey 95.89% of tenants were satisfied with RHA’s contribution to the management of the neighbourhood.
+10.3 In our 2023Tenants Satisfaction Survey 97% of tenants were satisfied with RHA’s contribution to the management of the neighbourhood.

 11 HEALTH AND SAFETY